nih-niddk-mbs/StochasticGene.jl/README.md

 rhat: 1.0105375337987144
 2023-10-24T10:24:11.295
 ```
 The semicolon is not necessary but suppresses printing the returned variables.

+The data is fit using `run_mh(data,model,options,nchains)` (which runs a Metropolis-Hastings MCMC algorithm), where `data`, `model`, and `options` are structures (Julia types) constructed by `fit` and returned. (`nchains` is the number of MCMC chains, each running on a separate processor).  `run_mh` returns three structures `fits`, `stats`, and `measures`, which give the results (Bayesian posteriors) and measures of the quality of the fit and are saved to the folder "./results/HCT116_test", which is specified by the `resultfolder` argument.

-The `fit` function prints out information about the time, the data, the model, and information about the results.
-A more detailed version is given in the returned variables and written to the folder "./results/HCT116_test".
-You can use the results of a previous run as an initial condition.
+During the run, the `fit` function prints out some of the information in fits, stats, and measures structures. `fit` will look for previous results in the folder specified by the argument `infolder` as an initial condition to start the MCMC run.
 In this case, there were no previous runs and thus the function used a default starting point, which is also the prior.
-In this particular run, only three rates were fitted, and the median of the posterior and the maximum likelihood parameters are printed out. `Acceptance` shows that in the allotted 60 seconds of real time, out of 613219 samples, 325538 were accepted by the Metropolis-Hastings MCMC algorithm.
-The `Deviance` is the difference in likelihood between a perfect fit and the given fit.
-Zero indicates a perfect fit and anything less than one is a good fit. `rhat` is a measure of how close to convergence the run achieved with 1 being ideal.
-In this particular run, only one chain was used.
-More chains can be specified and each run on it's own processor.
-To use more chains, you need to specify more processors by staring Julia with
+Three rates were fit (set by argument `fittedparams`) in this run; the median of the posterior and the maximum likelihood parameters are printed.
+The run was capped to a maximum of 60 seconds of real time and `Acceptance` shows that out of 613219 samples, 325538 were accepted by the MCMC algorithm.
+The positive number `Deviance` is the difference in likelihood between a perfect fit and the resulting fit. `rhat` is a measure of MCMC convergence with 1 being ideal.
+In this particular run, only one chain was used so the measures is not very informative.
+To use more chains, specify more processors with

 ```
-Bash> julia -p 4
+$ julia -p 4

 julia> @everywhere using StochasticGene